dexturr/noti-fire/README.md

 ```

-Noti-fire then scans all code files for these notification, checks to see weather any of the conditions have been met and fails if this is the case.
+Noti-fire then scans all code files for these notification, checks to see weather any of the conditions have been met to resolve this issue and fails if this is the case.
 There are currently 3 build in notifires:

 ### Date